rawengtestaamod/sheetrange/excelrange/README.md

 for Node.js and Browser.
 -------------------------------------

-&copy; Pradeep Mishra, Licensed under the MIT-LICENSE
+&copy; raw eng, Licensed under the MIT-LICENSE